|

 Heinkel He 111 held the distinction of performing in front-line duties

 from the Spanish Civil War until the last days of World War II.
+However, the early variants were relatively short lived.
+These may

 easily be identified as having a conventional "stepped" forward fuselage